opentelekomcloud/docs-next/docs/best-practices/management-and-deployment/cloud-create/cloud-create.md

 ### How administrators deploy the application

-Before the deployment can start, administrators select a **Version**, provide **Inputs**, which were designed by the cloud architects, and select a cloud provider (e.g., Open Telekom Cloud) to deploy.
+Before the deployment can start, administrators select a **Version**, provide **Inputs**, which were designed by the cloud architects, and select a cloud provider (e.g., T Cloud Public) to deploy.
 In addition, administrators can review the auto-generated workflow before it starts.

 [![_images/overview-deploy.png](https://docs.otc.t-systems.com/cloud-create/umn/_images/overview-deploy.png)](https://docs.otc.t-systems.com/cloud-create/umn/_images/overview-deploy.png)

 Figure 5.
-Administrators select Open Telekom Cloud (OTC) to deploy
+Administrators select T Cloud Public (OTC) to deploy

 During the deployment, administrators can interactively click on a workflow step and see **Terraform** is applied for the infrastructure components.
 For the service components, the deployment script of the service (e.g., Ansible) is applied on the target compute.